Dr. Seuss Printables for Ten Apples Up on Top

 1. Your child is unlikely to have a better excuse for looking at themselves in the mirror.
 A self portrait gives children the time to study their eyes, nose, mouth and the rest of their face and body, and to work out how it all fits together – perfect for teaching children how to draw basic body shapes.

 2. Creating a self portrait allows the maximum amount of artistic freedom.
 It’s you, so you can create it anyway that you want.
-The simplicity of a self portrait means that children can experiment with whatever materials they like to create their portrait, and try any style they wish.
+The simplicity of a self portrait means that children can experiment with whatever materials they like to create their portrait.

 3. Self portraits are a great way to get into art history.
 Every artist, from Rembrandt to Tracey Emim, has had a go at their self portrait.
 It’s the perfect vehicle for tracing the changes in visual art from past to present.